Leon-AW/Experimenting_Reasoning_on_SLMs/README.md

 -   **Detailed Documentation:** [`reasoning_methods/fine-tuning/README_FINETUNING.md`](reasoning_methods/fine-tuning/README_FINETUNING.md)

 **Step 1: Create the Dataset**
-The script processes and combines several datasets, applying the "prompt erasure" technique to create a training set.
+The script processes and combines several datasets, applying the "prompt erasure" technique (basically by just leaving out the system prompt of the dataset) to create a training set.
+For example, a system prompt like `{"from": "system", "value": "You are an AI assistant.
+You will be given a task.
+You must generate a detailed and long answer."}` from the SlimOrca-Dedup dataset is omitted from the training data.
+This allows the model to learn to generate long and detailed answers without explicitly being instructed to do so.
 ```bash
 python reasoning_methods/fine-tuning/create_mixed_dataset.py
 ```